abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![The group of rotations and reflections in a triangle](../03_monoid/symmetry_reflection.svg)

-**Task:** Prove that this group is indeed not abelian.
+**Task 8:** Prove that this group is indeed not abelian.

-**Question:** Besides having two main actions, what is the defining factor that makes this and any other group non-abelian?
+**Task 9:** Besides having two main actions, what is the defining factor that makes this and any other group non-abelian?

 Groups that represent the set of rotations and reflections of any 2D shape are called *dihedral groups*.